-The benefit payable under the joint and survivor or period certain form of payment, if the member elected an optional form of payment at time of retirement.
+The benefit payable is 50% of the benefit the retired member was receiving on the date of death (the normal form of payment), or the benefit payable under the joint and survivor or period retirement. certain form of payment, if the member elected an optional form of payment at time of retirement.